-However, even though Wellness is the superior food, that doesn’t necessarily mean it’s the superior value.
+However, even though Wellness is the superior dog food, that doesn’t necessarily mean it’s the superior value.
 Would we recommend spending more money on it, or saving a few bucks and buying Blue Buffalo?
 Read on to find out.

 About Blue Buffalo

-It didn’t take Blue Buffalo long to become one of the biggest names in pet food, but how much do you really know about the brand?
+It didn’t take Blue Buffalo long to become one of the biggest names in dog food, but how much do you really know about the brand?
 Here are a few things you might find interesting.

 The Brand is Fairly Young

 Blue Buffalo was founded in 2003, so it’s been around for less than two decades.
-It’s made the most of that time, though, as they’ve quickly sprouted into one of the top natural pet food brands in the world.
+It’s made the most of that time, though, as they’ve quickly sprouted into one of the top natural dog food brands in the world.

 They Don’t Use Cheap Grains